 Services of the PCA

-- The PCA carries out evaluations on behalf of the Control Committees (CCs) of the National Council and the Council of States on the lawfulness, appropriateness and effectiveness of activities conducted by the federal authorities.
+Control Committees (CCs) of the National Council and the Council of States on the lawfulness, appropriateness and effectiveness of activities conducted by the federal authorities.

-- It indicates to the CCs issues, which it considers should be examined in depth as part of parliamentary oversight.
+- It indicates to the CCs issues, which it considers should be examined in depth as part of

 - It monitors on behalf of the CCs the quality of evaluations initiated by the Federal Administration itself, and their application within decision-making processes.